-- If you use frozen ones, you can thaw them in advance (although it is not needed if you’re short in time).
+- If you use frozen green peas, you can thaw them in advance (although it is not needed if you’re short on time).

 Making samosa filling

-- Heat 1 Tbsp of the olive oil in a large nonstick pan over medium heat.
+- Heat 1 tablespoon of oil in a frying pan over medium heat.

 - Add the finely chopped onion and garlic, and cook until soft and fragrant (3-4 minutes).

-- Add the remaining olive oil, chopped potatoes, shredded carrots, and peas.
+- Add the remaining oil, chopped potatoes, shredded carrots, and green peas.
 Cook for 2 minutes.

 - Add all spices and cook for 5 minutes.

-- Finally, cover it with a lid and cook for 12 to 15 minutes, stirring occasionally until the potatoes are soft.
-(See the yummy, cooked veggie filling on the below photo.)
+- Finally, cover it with a lid and cook for 12 to 15 minutes, occasionally stirring until the potatoes are soft.
+(See the yummy, cooked samosa filling in the below photo.)

-- Soak a rice paper wrappers in warm water for approx. 2-5 seconds.
+- Submerge rice paper wrappers in lukewarm water for approx. 2-5 seconds.

-- Lay it on a flat surface and spread roughly one-sixth of the potato filling in the center at around ⅓ from the bottom.
+- Lay it flat and spread roughly one-sixth of the samosa filling in the center at around a third from the bottom.